sensedeep/onedoc/docs/api/model/methods.md

 The `params.delete` parameter may be set to a hash, where the hash keys are the property sets to modify and the values are the items in the sets to remove.
 The `params.remove` parameter may be set to a list of properties to remove.
 The `params.set` parameter may be set to a hash, where the hash keys are the properties to modify and the values are expresions.

+The `params.return` parameter may be set to 'NONE' to return no result or 'get' to perform a transparent get() call to retrieve the updated item.
+Normally, update() will return the updated item automatically, however, it the item has unique attributes, a transaction is used which does not return the updated item.
+In this case, use {return: 'get'} to retrieve and return the updated item.

 The propertys provided to params.add, delete, remove and set are property names (not mapped attribute names).